FAQ: Where can feedback regarding the registration of tax practitioners be obtained?

 FAQ: Does the TAAct exempt any person from registering as a tax practitioner?

-There are persons who are exempted from the requirement to register as tax practitioners.
+There are persons who are exempted from the requirement to register as Tax Practitioners.
 These persons are referred to in s 240(2) of TAAct and broadly include: A person who provides the advice or completes a return solely for no consideration; A person who provides the advice solely in anticipation of or in the course […]